What to Know About WCAG 2.2

 - WCAG Level AAA: The most strict level of conformance, Level AAA contains additional success criteria to establish the highest possible level of accessibility.
 Claiming conformance to Level AAA means your site meets all WCAG success criteria.

-What Is the Difference Between WCAG 2.2 and 2.1?
+Understanding the Difference Between WCAG 2.2 and 2.1

 It’s important to note that WCAG 2.2 does not deprecate earlier versions of the guidelines.
 In other words, every success criterion from WCAG 2.1 will appear with the same wording in WCAG 2.2 — just as every success criterion from WCAG 2.0 appeared in WCAG 2.1.